top of page

 "The management, manipulation and rehabilitation of soft tissues of the body including muscles, tendons and ligaments.
 It is applicable not just to sports people but to anybody wishing to guard against or recover from a soft tissue injury."

-BTEC Level 5 Sports Massage and Remedial Soft Tissue Therapist from the renowned NLSSM.
-Specialises in Performance, Pain, Hypermobility, and Respiratory.
+BTEC Level 5 Sports Massage and Remedial Soft Tissue Therapist from the renowned NLSSM

-• Lead Sports Therapist for Paviors RFC (Winners of the Nottingham Cup 2015-2019 becoming "Best In Nottingham" for 4 consecutive years) and promoted into RFU National League Midlands Premier (Level 5) for the 2019-20 season.
+• Lead Sports Therapist to Paviors RFC (Winners of the Nottingham Cup since 2015 giving them the title "Best In Nottingham") and promoted into RFU National League Midlands Premier (Level 5) 2019 - 2023.

-• NLD RFU Men's Senior First Team 2019 Sports Therapist which is a combination of the best players from Nottinghamshire, Lincolnshire and Derbyshire.
+• NLD RFU Men's Senior First Team 2019 Sports Therapist which is a combination of the best players from teams from throughout Nottinghamshire, Lincolnshire and Derbyshire.

 • Nottingham Outlaws RLC Sports Therapist working with fantastic physiotherapists to cover all senior teams.
 Kim works in rugby league during the rugby union off season.